Footrot Flats by Murray Ball

 'Footrot Flats'.

-In 1981, Ball launched another comic, 'World of Quentin Hankey', serialized weekly in The New Zealand Times.
-The title character, Quentin Hankey, is a nationalist who tries to fight for a better world.
-The series ran for only a few months, but he later reused the character for his illustrated novel 'Quentin Hankey: Traitor' (1987).
-The book portrays New Zealand as an independent republic, ran by the Labour government, until the National Party overhrows it, with help from the U.S. Army.
-Eventually the Russian navy also gets involved.
+In 1981, Murray Ball launched another comic, 'World of Quentin Hankey', serialized weekly in The New Zealand Times.
+The title character is a nationalist who tries to fight for a better world.
+The series ran for only a few months, but Ball later reused the character for his illustrated novel 'Quentin Hankey: Traitor' (1987).
+The book portrays New Zealand as an independent republic, run by the Labour government, until the National Party overhrows it, with help from the US Army.
+Eventually, the Russian navy also gets involved.
 Hankey returned again in Ball's book 'The Sisterhood' (1993), where the character's "secret thoughts" regarding feminists are explored.
 While the actual struggles of feminists are acknowledged, the book caused tremendous controversy by portraying feminists as misogynistic, emasculating and opposing women's traditional nurturing roles and desire to look pretty.
 Ball couldn't even find a publisher and had to distribute it on its own.
 Ironically, he credited his wife, Pamela Maureen Bennett, with taking care of the business aspects behind 'Footrot Flats'.
 Interviewed by the New Zealand Herald (7 April 1994), he outright claimed: "I don't know how she managed.
 Without her, it just would not have happened."
 From this perspective, 'The Sisterhood' could perhaps be an expression of his frustrations in this field.
-Indeed, a year later, the series was suddenly discontinued.
+Ball himself once said, as quoted in his son's biography: “If cartoonists have any distinguishing characteristics, I should imagine chronic insecurity is one and a mild eccentricity running to madness is perhaps another.”

 Recognition